codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 **username**    The username used to connect to the database.
 **password**    The password used to connect to the database.
 **database**    The name of the database you want to connect to.
-**DBDriver**    The database type. eg: MySQLi, Postgre, etc. The case must match the driver name **DBPrefix**    An optional table prefix which will added to the table name when running
+**DBDriver**    The database type. e.g.,: MySQLi, Postgre, etc. The case must match the driver name **DBPrefix**    An optional table prefix which will added to the table name when running
                 :doc:`Query Builder <query_builder>` queries.
 This permits multiple CodeIgniter installations to share one database.